 - People requiring more intensive treatment are referred to more appropriate services.
 Throughout the program, people may also be linked to complementary community networks and engage with other support service providers should they require it i.e. employment, financial or housing assistance.

 NewAccess has been successfully delivered in three trial sites in the Australian Capital Territory, North Coast New South Wales (both PHNs) and through a community services organisation (UnitingCare Wesley Port Adelaide) located in South Australia.

-NewAccess has been delivered alongside other mental health services within these organisations.
-The programs available have included Access to Allied Psychological Services (ATAPS) and Partners in Recovery (PIR) and people presenting with less severe needs have been met by NewAccess.
+NewAccess has been delivered alongside other mental health services within these organisations (such as psychological therapy programs, and Partners in Recovery (PIR)) and people presenting with less severe needs have been met by NewAccess.

 Self-referral and other non-medical pathways such as a friend and community services, enable people to access support in a much easier way which thereby increases interest and uptake.

 An independent evaluation of the program by Ernst&Young shows:

 - A recovery rate of 67.5 per cent recovery rate in people that have participated in the program.4